soltz/summer-2016/pydir/README.md

  -creates a 2d histogram showing how many jets slowJet finds for different values of radius and pTjetMin

 slowJetpT_vs_pTHat.py
- -compares the jet pT produced by pythia QCD events to the calculated jet pT found by slowJet
+ -compares the jet pT produced by pythia QCD/QED events to the calculated jet pT found by slowJet